prithajnath/kalamari/README.md

 Kalamari is a convenience wrapper for Python's built-in `json` module that makes extracting data from JSON a lot easier.
 Instead of typing out absolute paths to your desired keys, you can just pass the keys as parameters to kalamari methods.

 ### Installation
-This package is not available through Pypi yet, so you have to manually install it.
+This package is not available through PyPI yet, so you have to manually install it.
 Go ahead and clone the repository and run the following command

 ```sh
 python3 setup.py sdist